 Your skin is dry from overheating

 Flaky skin seems for some people an unavoidable winter issue.
 In reality, dry skin can be caused by a variety of factors.
 Using skincare products that dry your skin rather than hydrate can have dramatic consequences in winter.
 For many, switching your skincare products can solve the issue.
 If it doesn’t help, you might want to monitor the air humidity at home.
 If your indoor air is too dry, it can affect your skin.
 Unfortunately, the main cause of low humidity is overheating.
 This happens in places with air leaks.
 You have to overheat to keep the house warm.
-Fenster, the expert in windows replacement, recommends changing your windows to address insulation problems.
+Experts in window replacement recommend changing your windows to address insulation problems.
 This will cut down your heating habits and save your skin too!

 You’re using the wrong shades

 Your skincare products and routine need to change to follow the seasons.
 Indeed, it’s essential to be careful when cleansing and washing your face in winter.
 Your skin is fragile.
 When the weather is cold, your skin is more vulnerable.
 If your summer routine favors exfoliation, you need to adjust your scrubbing schedule to your winter skin.
-Exfoliation chapped skin can lead to micro-tears, which will affect your look.
+Exfoliation of chapped skin can lead to micro-tears, which will affect your look so you need the right salt scrub to get smoother winter-looking skin.

 The best winter make-up for you is a look that respects your skin and its needs.
 Indeed, your skin in winter can be dryer, paler, and more sensitive than during the summer.
 Picking trendy products and colors isn’t enough to look good this season.
 You need to tune in to your body to find products that address your winter-related issues.
 The only way to look your best is to give your skin what it needs.